So as I said I’m moving to blogspot, here it is: http://vmcomix.blogspot.ca/

 I’d recommend not doing rounded terrain at first, it’s kind of a hassle and can take up a lot of memory.
 But if you really want to know basically I selected all the edges that I wanted to be smoothed out, and I set the bevel weights to 1 in the side bar (sometimes I might do it backwards, set everything to 1 and then just remove what I don’t need).
 Then I added two bevel modifiers, set limit method to weight, applied them, and then re-uv mapped the whole thing by doing cube project and re-aligning it in the uv editor.

-Anonymous asked: Oh yeah, one more thing, when you make your walk, do you do it manually?
+Anonymous said: Oh yeah, one more thing, when you make your walk, do you do it manually?
 And do you add the location keyframe in two ones from the start point to the finish point or do you just move the character forward after each movement?

 I do the walks manually, each step is a different pose as well as everything in between.